Implementing Multinomial Logistic Regression with PyTorch

 y_one_hot = one_hot_encode(y)

-3. Use the scatter method to replace zeros in one_hot where there should be a 1 to represent that a given row is of the specific iris type.
+where there should be a 1 to represent that a given row is of the specific iris type.- The first argument is the axis along which to work, which in this case is

-• The second argument supplies indices that represent the column in each row that will get a 1.
+for the second dimension (across rows). - The second argument supplies indices that represent the column in each row that will get a 1.
 The trick here is that we already encoded the Iris labels with integers 0, 1, and 2, which happen to also specify valid columns.

-• The last argument is the value(s) we want to impute, which in this case is just 1 for every row.
+- The last argument is the value(s) we want to impute, which in this case is just 1 for every row.

 Create Train and Test Sets